-According to Moody's Rating Symbols and Definitions, obligations rated A are judged to be uppermedium grade and are subject to low credit risk.
-The modifier 1 indicates that the obligation ranks in the higher end of its generic rating category
+According to Moody's Rating Symbols and Definitions, obligations rated A are considered upper-medium grade and are subject to low credit risk.
+The modifier 2 indicates that the obligation ranks in the mid-range of its generic rating category.